 Name of the Director Mr. Punit Lalbhai Mr. Jayesh Shah Mr. Dileep Choksi Mr. Arpit Patel acquisition, expansion, diversification, project funding and euro issue of the Company.
 Being a dynamic professional, he has always been exploring new business opportunities and challenges.
 He successfully undertook financial restructuring of the Company during the period 2000 to 2002.
 He has also served on the Board of e-infochips Limited.
 Mr. Shah is a Member of the Governing Council of Ahmedabad Management Association.
 Mr. Shah is Associate member of ICAI and a Commerce Graduate from Gujarat University.
 Mr. Choksi is a member of the Society of Trust and Estate Practitioners (STEP).
 He is also a trustee of the A.D.
 Shroff Memorial Trust and member of Council of Forum of Free Enterprise.
 Mr. Choksi has contributed various papers on Professional matters relating to Tax and Business reorganization.
-He has been a speaker at various seminars and conferences of professional interests organized by the Reserve Bank of India, the Institute of Chartered Accountants, Bombay Chartered Accountants' Society etc. Mr. Choksi contributed in the preparation of Kanga and Palkhivala's The Law and Practice of Income Tax (Eighth Edition) - the last edition written by late Mr. N.A.
+He has been a speaker at various seminars and conferences of professional interests organized by the Reserve Bank of India, the Institute of Chartered Accountants' Society etc. Mr. Choksi contributed in the preparation of Kanga and Palkhivala's The Law and Mr. B.A.
 Palkhivala.
-Number of Shares held in the Company 3714 Shares Nil Nil Nii Details of remuneration sought to be paid Refer report on Corporate Governance Refer report on Corporate Governance Refer report on Corporate Governance Remuneration last drawn Refer Annexure - E to the Directors' Report Refer Annexure - E to the Directors' Report Refer Annexure - E to the Directors' Report 1 Number of Board Meetings attended during the year 4 out of 4 4outof4 4outof4 I List of the Directorships held in Other Companies Arvind Fashions Limited Arvind PD Composites Private Limited Arvind OG Nonwovens Private Limited Confederation of Indian Textile Industry Arvind Smart Textiles Limited Arvind Fashions Limited Arvind PD Composites Private Limited Arvind Goodhill Suit Manufacturing Private Limited Calvin Klein Arvind Fashion Private Limited Firenze Properties and Investments Private Limited Lupin Limited AIA Engineering Limited Swaraj Engines Limited ICICI Prudential Life Insurance Company Limited Hexaware Technologies Limited Tata Housing Development Company Limited The Anup Engineering Limited Kantilal Patel And Company Consultancy Pvt.
+Number of Shares held in the Company 3714 Shares III Nil III Details of remuneration sought to be paid Refer report on Corporate Governance Refer report on Corporate Governance Refer report on Corporate Governance Remuneration last drawn Refer Annexure - E to the Directors' Report Refer Annexure - E to the Directors' Report Refer Annexure - E to the Directors' Report - Number of Board Meetings attended during the year 4 out of 4 4 out of 4 4 out of 4 List of the Directorships held in Other Companies Arvind Fashions Limited Arvind PD Composites Private Limited Arvind OG Nonwovens Private Limited Confederation of Indian Textile Industry Arvind Smart Textiles Limited Arvind Fashions Limited Arvind PD Composites Private Limited Arvind Goodhill Suit Manufacturing Private Limited Calvin Klein Arvind Fashion Private Limited Firenze Properties and Investments Private Limited Lupin Limited AIA Engineering Limited Swaraj Engines Limited ICICI Prudential Life Insurance Company Limited Hexaware Technologies Limited Tata Housing Development Company Limited The Anup Engineering Limited Kantilal Patel And Company Consultancy Pvt.
 Ltd.